 Following the publication of the AP’s report and the extensive criticism that Google have faced, the tech giant revised their Help Page to clarify that it does in fact track location data regardless of whether the Location History setting is enabled, in order to ‘improve the Google experience’.
 Where previously the page stated that the places visited would no longer be stored, it now reads that the “Location History setting does not affect other location services on [a] device” and that “some location data may be saved as part of [the user’s] activity on services like Search and Maps”.
 While updating the language of their policies to better inform users to give their consent is “a good step forward”, Shankari points out that Google can do better.
 They have made no attempt to remedy the fact that users will still be tracked against their wishes and make no mention of the Web and App Activity setting that can prevent them from recording location data altogether.
 Clearing up this confusing and questionable practice remains a huge issue that Google must tackle, especially as worldwide data tracking has become a major topic of discussion.

 In recent years, but especially over the last few months, there has been increased scrutiny for big tech companies like Google over their data practices and the privacy of users.
 In May of this year, GDPR regulations were introduced in the EU requiring all businesses to obtain explicit consent before collecting or processing any user data.
-Facebook have been at the centre of a number of scandals relating to user privacy and the collection of data.
+Facebook have been at the center of a number of scandals relating to user privacy and the collection of data.
 Uber were the subject of controversy following the discovery that it tracked users’ movements for up to five minutes after trips had ended.
 Even Google themselves have come under fire for collecting data from cell phone towers without user knowledge.
 Customers and device users are becoming more aware of the data they make available online and are paying attention to how this data is being used.
 While in many cases tracking location and using user data can be used for good to inform service providers of user characteristics and interests to improve quality of service, it is when the collection of this data is done without the user’s knowledge or consent that problems arise.
 Today, companies that use customer data have no choice but to re-examine their policies and ensure they are meeting user expectations when it comes to data protection and privacy.

 For organizations, location tracking on mobile devices may not necessarily be harmful, except in cases where the location of an employee could potentially reveal confidential corporate information.
 However this latest discovery about Google’s tracking process does add to a wider conversation about data protection.
 As individuals and businesses, do we really know what information is being collected about us and how it is being used?